arthur-hagopian/CP2K_Theory/water_molecule/results.md

   Figure 1 — PDOS (projected per atom-type) of an isolated H₂O molecule.
 </p>

 The labels used to denote the different molecular orbitals (e.g. 2a₁, 1b₂, 3a₁, 1b₁) originate from **group-theoretical symmetry analysis**.
-Specifically, they correspond to the **irreducible representations of the C₂v point group**, which is the symmetry group of the H₂O molecule in its equilibrium geometry.
+Specifically, they correspond to the **irreducible representations of the C₂v group**, which is the symmetry group of the H₂O molecule in its equilibrium geometry.
 The letters (a₁, b₁, b₂) indicate the symmetry of the molecular orbitals with respect to the symmetry operations of the C₂v group, while the leading number labels orbitals of the same symmetry in order of increasing energy.

 Among the **occupied states** at negative energies, the deep-lying **2a₁** orbital exhibits a mixed contribution from both oxygen and hydrogen atoms, reflecting its bonding character involving O–H interactions.
 The valence orbitals **1b₂** and **3a₁** are dominated by oxygen character with a smaller hydrogen contribution, consistent with O–H bonding and hybridization.
 The **highest occupied molecular orbital (HOMO)**, labeled **1b₁**, is almost entirely oxygen-centered, in agreement with its largely non-bonding O 2p character.